 “He’s desperate.”
 I drained the dregs then set the bottle on the nightstand.
 “So are we.”

 “We aren’t that far gone,” he harrumphed.
 “Not yet.
 We still have—”

 “I won’t let it come to that.”
 Our only options were pawning Mom’s jewelry, selling the family home, asking relatives for help.
 More help.
 Again.
 “This is a solution to everyone’s problems.”

 Chin down, Dad peered at me over the wire frames of his glasses.
 “Will he make you happy, Addie?”

 “What is happy?
 Can you even remember?”
 I laughed darkly.
 “I’m not sure I can.”

 “Happy for me was the day you were born, the day Hadley was born.”

-The mention of my little sister punched the air from my lungs, and I swallowed a sob to get oxygen.
+The mention of my little sister punched the air from my lungs, and I almost choked for oxygen.